 Where it helps

-Improves retrieval without losing domain-specific meaning.
+Improves retrieval without losing domain-specific meaning, especially for Arabic/English mixed queries and exact identifiers.

 Where it helps

-Grounded multilingual answer
+Grounded answer and citation control

 Where it helps